Letter from The Editor

 That’s the nature of allure.
 Steven Shaviro explains: "The alluring object draws me beyond anything that I am actually able to experience.
 And yet this ‘beyond' is not in any sense otherworldly or transcendent; it is situated in the here and now, in the very flows and encounters of everyday existence.”

 I was inspired to create Mythos because the way we speak about femininity never seems to get past the facade of knowing essential to the creation of perpetual allure.
 The production of this allure has tangible economic value, and is self-sustaining only at the cost of every woman viewing the flows and encounters of her everyday existence as objects of public consumption.

 More directly, I was tired of every space of conversation between women being overrun by the desire to generate revenue for a brand, sell products, or perpetuate aspirational lifestyles.
 I was particularly sick of the industry’s inability to process “women’s issues” through any avenue besides beauty and fashion.
 The conversations I craved were happening in podcasts and The Paris Review, between people who frequently, as Hilton Als wrote, “didn't give a damn about their bodies and tried to write them away.”
-These bodies, unglamorous bodies, the bodies of those whose work shaped our lives, the bodies of the women who have mothered us, have been cast off as unphotographable.
+Too often, these bodies have been cast off as unphotographable.